ForeverZer0/ruqqus/README.md

 Ruqqus enables 3rd-party client authorization using the [OAuth2 protocol](https://oauth.net/2/).
 Before it is possible to interact with the API, you will need to first [register an application](https://ruqqus.com/settings/apps), which can be supply you with an API key/secret pair.
-This key will allow you to authorize users and grant privileges with a an assortment of scopes to fit your needs.
+This key will allow you to authorize users and grant privileges with an assortment of scopes to fit your needs.

 ### Desktop Development